tahoangquan2/tahoangquan2/README.md

 Welcome to my GitHub.

-Here, you will find a wild collection of code experiments, unfinished projects and the occasional stroke of genius.
+Here, you will find a wild collection of code experiments and unfinished projects.

+## About Me

+- Can recite "Hello World" in 6 languages including Vietnamese and English.
+- My code compiles 60% of the time, every time.
+- I once fixed a bug by turning my computer off and on again.
+- I am an average C++ enjoyer and a Java hater.

 ## What I Do